llafuente/llafuente/content/post/modern-bash-ing.md

 +++

+Nothing here is new, but it's a good collection to make your life easier.

-# Strict mode
+## Use Strict mode

 {{< highlight bash >}}
 #!/bin/bash
 set -euo pipefail
 {{< /highlight >}}

-## Bail on failure: set -e
+### Bail on failure: set -e

-This make your script to exit when any command inside fail (non-zero exit status).
-Bash is very forgibbing and continue executing by default.
+This makes your script to exit when any command inside fail (non-zero exit status).
+Bash is very forgiving and continue executing by default.

-Now you have to handle errors in your scripts.
+Now you have to handle errors in your scripts or at least makes sure you know this what may fail.

 To allow errors you have two patterns to learn.